Propaganda in Japan during the Second Sino-Japanese War and World War II: Films

 ‘National policy films’ or propaganda pictures used in World War II included combat films such as Mud and Soldiers (1939, 土と兵隊) and Five Scouts (1938, 五人の斥候兵), spy films such as The Spy isn't Dead (1942, 間諜未だ死せず) and They're After You (1942, あなたは狙われている) and lavish period pictures such as The Monkey King (1940, 孫悟空) and Genghis Khan (1943, 成吉斯汗).
 In the early stages of the war with China, so-called "Humanistic war films" such as The Five Scouts attempted to depict the war without nationalism.
 But with Pearl Harbor, the Home Ministry demanded more patriotism and "national polity themes" - or war themes.
 Japanese directors of war films set in China had to refrain from explicit anti-Chinese rhetoric, as the risk of alienating the same cultures that the Japanese ostensibly were "liberating" from the yoke of Western colonial oppression was a powerful deterrent, in addition to government pressure.
-Even so, as the war in China worsened for Japan, action films such as The Tiger of Malay (1943, マライの虎) and espionage dramas like The Man From Chungking (1943, 重慶から来た男) more overtly criminalized China as enemies of the Empire.
+Even so, as the war in China worsened for Japan, action films such as The Tiger of Malay (1943, マライの虎) and espionage dramas like The Man From Chungking (1943, 重慶から来た男) more overtly criminalized China as an enemy of the Empire.
 In contrast to its representations of China as antiquated and inflexible, Western nations were often portrayed as overindulgent and decadent.
 Such negative stereotypes had to be adjusted when Japanese film makers were asked to collaborate with Nazi film crews on a number of Axis co-productions that followed the conclusion of the Tripartite Pact.

 As Westerners increasingly fought in the Pacific Theater, the Japanese directed their prejudices towards them as well.
 In Fire on That Flag!
 (1944, あの旗を撃て！) the cowardice of the fleeing American military is juxtaposed with the moral supremacy of the imperial Japanese army during the occupation of the Philippines.
 Japan's first full-length animated feature film Momotarō: Divine Soldiers of the Sea (1945, 桃太郎海の神兵) similarly portrays the Americans and British in Singapore as morally decadent and physically weak "devils".
 A sub-category of the costume picture is the samurai movie.
 Themes used within these films include self-sacrifice and honor to the emperor.
 Japanese films often did not shy away from the use of suffering, often portraying its troops as the underdog.
 This had the effect of making Japan look as though it was the victim inciting greater sympathy from its audience.
 The propaganda pieces also often illustrated the Japanese people as pure and virtuous, depicting them as both racially and morally superior.
 The war is portrayed as continuous and is usually not adequately explained.